pawl/awesome-etl/README.md

 ## ETL Tools (GUI)
-* [Pentaho Kettle](http://community.pentaho.com/projects/data-integration/) - "Rich library of pre-built components to access and transform data from a full spectrum of sources." and "Visual interface to call custom code, analyze images and video files to create meaningful metadata."
+* [Pentaho Kettle](http://community.pentaho.com/projects/data-integration/) - The most popular open-source graphical ETL tool.
 * [Talend](https://www.talend.com/products/talend-open-studio) - "an open source application for data integration job design with a graphical development environment"
 * [Informatica PowerCenter](https://www.informatica.com/products/data-integration/powercenter.html) - "a toolset for establishing and maintaining enterprise-wide data warehouses.
 It has a customer base of over 5,000 companies."
 * [Microsoft SSIS](https://technet.microsoft.com/en-us/library/ms141026.aspx) - "a component of the Microsoft SQL Server database software that can be used to perform a broad range of data migration tasks."